iagerogiannis/approach-circle-with-bezier/README.md

   <img src="readme/Screenshot_8.png">
 </p>

-In order to calculate the intercept points between the Bezier curve and the line segments, we use the fact that on that point their parametric equations are equal:
+In order to calculate the intercept points between the Bézier curve and the line segments, we use the fact that on that point their parametric equations are equal:

 <p align="center">
   <img src="readme/Screenshot_13.png">